AndromedaTechnology/ethereum-observer-contract-hardhat/README.md

 # 2. Contract

+- Method: `addSummary(dayId, blocks, gas)`,
+  - **available to contract creator only**,
-- Method: addSummary(totalGas,totalBlocks) - available only to the contract creator,
+  - reverts the state and returns `WriteAccessForbiden` Error if not run by the contract creator,
+  - raises `SummaryAdded` Event otherwise,
+- Method: `getSummary(dayId)`
-- Method: getSummary(day) - available to anyone,
+  - available to anyone,
-- Has Access control for Write access.
+- Method: `getCreator()`
+  - returns contract creator address.

 # 3. Technology